 Types of bankruptcy

 Personal bankruptcies will generally be categorized as Chapter 7 or Chapter 13 bankruptcy, though there are other chapters.
 Chapter 7 cancels most debt (with significant exceptions including taxes, alimony, child support and student loans), and filings will only take four to six months.
 But you have to prove that you truly cannot meet your debt obligations – the requirements will vary from state to state.
 This is meant to stop anyone with the ability to pay their debts from getting out of this obligation.

 See related: 14 key factors when considering bankruptcy

-How bankruptcy affects your credit score
+How long does bankruptcy affect your credit score?

 Remember to keep track of your score!